nomilous/notice/spec/notice/client/README.md

 #### The `context` subconfg

 * The client sends the context object to the hub during the connection handshake.
-* This becomes available in the `traversal.origin` object passed along all hubside middleware traversals that contain a capsule originating from this client.
+* This becomes available in the `traversal.origin` object that is passed along all hubside middleware traversals that contain a capsule originating from this client.

 #### The `connect` subconfg